Wisconsin Senate Candidates To Debate as Pivotal Swing State Race Heats Up

 The first and only scheduled debate between Wisconsin’s main party Senate candidates will be held on Friday evening — less than three weeks before Election Day — in a tight race considered to be crucial for Democrats to hold on to their Senate majority.

 The state’s incumbent senator, Tammy Baldwin, and her Republican businessman challenger, Eric Hovde, will face off in a debate hosted by the Wisconsin Broadcasters Association on Friday at 7 p.m. central time.
-Their race has been a heated one, with Democrats painting Mr. Hovde as an out-of-touch millionaire and Republicans portraying Ms. Baldwin as a career politician who has failed the state and spent far too much time in Washington, D.C.
+Their race has been a heated one, with Democrats painting Mr. Hovde as an out-of-touch millionaire and Republicans portraying Ms. Baldwin as a career politician who has failed the state and spent far too much time at Washington, D.C.

 Wisconsin for years has been a battleground state, with four of the last six presidential races decided by less than one percentage point in the state, and this year’s presidential election is projected to be extremely close as well.
-Vice President Harris is campaigning in several Wisconsin cities on Thursday, and RealClear’s polling averages indicate that President Trump leads the state by one-tenth of one percent.
+Vice President Harris is campaigning in several Wisconsin cities on Thursday, and RealClear’s polling averages indicate that President Trump leads the state by one-tenth of 1 percent.

 For the Senate race, although Ms. Baldwin has comfortably won her last two races, in 2012 and 2018, this year’s race has increasingly been getting tighter.
 The nonpartisan Cook Political Report last week shifted its rating of the race from “leans Democrat” to a “toss up,” joining two other toss-up races in Ohio and Michigan.